 What to do if – the machine is making weird sounds

 Usually the sound comes from the bobbin area.
 Check the area thoroughly.
 The needle maybe hitting the bobbin case or hook.
 The timing may be off in a worst-case scenario.
-Rusty parts inside or stuck up parts or things like pins stuck inside, broken belt all can create weird sounds.
+Rusty parts inside or stuck up parts or things like pins stuck inside, cut belt all can create weird sounds.

 If the needle is hitting the hook area there may be a knocking sound there – Re-read the above section on small repairs on the bobbin area for solving this problem.